-I've loved the music to Ludwig van Beethovan's Fidelio for a long time, which is why I was particularly excited to see it last night at the Metropolitan Opera.
+I've loved the music to Ludwig van Beethoven's Fidelio for a long time, which is why I was particularly excited to see it last night at the Metropolitan Opera.

 What really struck me about this production was how funny it was!
 That should come as a surprise, since the plot is deadly serious.
 Leonore, suspecting her husband is being secretly held in a prison, disguises herself as a young man named Fidelio in order to investigate.